BCLibraries/bc-libraries-site/content/news/exhibits/backwall-2019-02-voices.md

 Date_range: February 11 - March 29, 2019
 Title: Voices of '68
 Subtitle:
-Sponsor: Sponsored by the Boston College Libraries, the Boston College Institute for the Liberal Arts, the Northern Ireland Bureau, the Boston College History Department, and Boston College African and African Diaspora Studies Program
+Sponsor: Sponsored by the Boston College Libraries, the Boston College Institute for the Liberal Arts, the Northern Ireland Bureau, the Boston College Irish Institute, the Boston College History Department, and Boston College African and African Diaspora Studies
 Location: backwall
 Tags: exhibit
 Slug: voices-of-68